M-Star Solve

 Run

-Starts the simulation with the configured resource
+This starts the simulation with the configured resource.

 Resume